General information and guidance about licenses for sex shops, sex cinemas and sexual entertainment venues.

 How can I make a complaint?

 We would always advise that in the event of a complaint the first contact is made with the trader by you - preferably in the form of a letter (with proof of delivery).
-If that has not worked, if you are located in the UK, Consumer Direct (see external links at the bottom of this page) will give you advice.
-From outside the UK contact the UK European Consumer Centre (see external links at the bottom of this page).
+If that has not worked, if you are located in the UK, Consumer Direct (see external links on this page) will give you advice.
+From outside the UK contact the UK European Consumer Centre (see external links on this page).

 Licence holders may at any time apply to the authority for a variation of the terms, conditions or restrictions on their licence.